-'Brun' is an Old English word, usually meaning 'brown'.
-Wigan lies within the 'Pennine Coal Measures' outcrop.
-According to Historic England's 'Merseyside Stone Building Atlas', the local sandstones used for building "weather to yellow, buff and brown", so the name could apply to the colour of the buildings.
-More likely, as Paul Cavill proposes, Bruna was a Saxon personal name.
+Paul Cavill reckons that 'Brunanburh' derives from 'Bruna', a Saxon personal name.
 There is a place named Brownlow four miles southwest of Wigan.
 A 'low' suffix usually derives from 'hlaw', Old English for a round hill or tumulus.
-There are some thirty places in England with a 'low' suffix, nearly half of which take the first part of their name from a Saxon personal name, presumably the person interred therein: Tæppa at Taplow (our home), Bassa at Baslow, Hucca at Hucklow, and so on.
+There are some thirty places in England with a 'low' suffix, nearly half of which take the first part of their name from a Saxon personal name, presumably the person interred therein: Tæppa at Taplow (where we live), Bassa at Baslow, Hucca at Hucklow, and so on.
 It follows then that Brownlow was once 'Bruna's Hlaw', or Brunlow, named after a local chieftain Bruna.
 It seems likely that there was a chieftain named Bruna on the Lancashire Plain, because of the aforementioned Bruna's Hill as well as Brown Edge, Burnicroft, Bryn, Brindle and Brinscall all nearby.

 If it follows the pattern elsewhere, Bruna's tribe and their land would have been known as the 'Bruningas'.
 It is analogous with the Hastings Peninsula, for instance, known as 'Hæstingas' in Saxon times, named after a tribal chieftain Hæsta.
-Local features take the name: the Roman fortress was known as 'Hæstingaceastre', the port as 'Hæstingaport'. 'dune' usually means 'hill', 'werc' means 'earthwork', 'feld' means 'open uncultivated land', 'ford' means 'ford'.
+Local features take the name: the Roman fortress in Hæstingas was known as 'Hæstingaceastre', the port as 'Hæstingaport', and so on.
+The same would probably apply to local features in Bruningas. 'dune' usually means 'hill', 'werc' means 'earthwork', 'feld' means 'open uncultivated land', 'ford' means 'ford'.
 So, for example, 'Brunanburh' would be the 'burh' in 'Bruningas'.
-It means that the Brunanburh battlefield was close to a stronghold (Brunanburh), a ford (Bruneford), a hill (Brunandune), and open uncultivated land (Bruningafeld), all of which would apply to Wigan, located as it is between the hills of Scholes and Brownlow, and beside the lowest ford on the River Douglas.
+It means the Brunanburh battlefield that was close to a stronghold (Brunanburh), a ford (Brunford), a hill (Brunandune), and open uncultivated land (Brunefeld, Bruningafeld), all of which would apply to Wigan, located as it is between the hills of Scholes and Brownlow, and beside the lowest ford on the River Douglas.

 The B and C recensions of the Anglo-Saxon Chronicle, as well as John of Worcester, use the alternative spelling 'Brunnanburh'.
 Simeon refers to the battlefield as 'Brunnanbyrig', which means the same. 'brunnan' with double-n is said to be Old English for 'spring' or 'well'.
 It is news to us, but the word 'brunnen' means 'spring' or 'well' in modern German which has similar roots.
 Michael Wood uses this interpretation of the battle's name to support his theory that the battlefield is near Doncaster.
 It would apply equally to Wigan, which is surrounded by freshwater springs.
-One of its wards is named New Springs.
-It implies that there were 'old springs' and we were reminded by Bill Aldridge that there were ancient springs and wells in Wigan town centre.
+One of its wards is named New Springs, which implies that there were 'old springs', and we were reminded by Bill Aldridge that there were ancient springs and wells in Wigan town centre.
 As he said to us, it was a spa town in the 18th century and the recently discovered Roman bath house must have been fed by a spring.

 Simeon says that the battlefield was also known as 'Weondune', later spelled 'Wendune'.
+Adrian Grant thinks that 'Weon/Wen' is the Latin transliteration of Brythonic 'gwyn', meaning 'white' or 'blessed'.
+Old English 'dune' often means 'hill'.
+He therefore proposes that the battle was fought at White Hill.
+It is possible, but we think there is a more likely alternative.
 Victoria Koivisto-Kokko, an expert in Old English pronunciation, explains that a 'g' before or after 'i' or 'o' was a velar fricative, pronounced as a guttural gurgle that has no parallel in Latin.
 Old English 'Wigan' would therefore have been transliterated into Latin as 'Weon'.
 This is perhaps the strongest etymological evidence that the Battle of Brunanburh was fought at Wigan.